“The bitterest tears shed over graves are for words left unsaid and deeds left undone.” Harriet Beecher Stowe

 I cried hard about Abby today.
 I still deeply miss her.
 She was so extraordinarily herself.
 I was so lucky to have known her and loved by her and to love her in return for 35 years.
 We were inexorably connected, yet comfortably separate.
 And by that I mean, completely free to be ourselves!
 Our connection was a beautiful precious priceless gift.
 I didn’t fully realize how truly rare it was and how much she really meant to me until after she was gone.

-Ingredients: 1 tablespoon each of olive oil and butter, 1 large onion and 2 large carrots finely minced in equal proportions, 1 pound of ground beef and 1 pound of ground pork, 1/2 cup red wine, 28 ounce can of pureed and peeled San Marzano tomatoes, 1 teaspoon of salt
+Ingredients: 1 tablespoon each of olive oil and butter, 1 large onion and 2 large carrots finely minced in equal proportions, 1 pound of ground beef and 1 pound of ground pork, 1/2 cup red wine, 28 ounce can of pureed and peeled san marzano tomatoes, 1 teaspoon of salt

 2. Add the ground beef and pork.
 Raise the heat to medium high and using a spoon break of the clumps of meat until if breaks down uniformly.
-Cook until there is no pink but do not brown.
+Cook until there is no pink, avoid browning.
 About 8-10 minutes.
 Add the wine and stir.
 Simmer 2-3 minutes.

 3. Add tomatoes and salt, stir well.
 Lower heat to lowest setting, put on lid and let the sauce simmer for as long as you can.
 Per instructions, 7 hours is best, 5 is good, but nothing less than 3.
 The longer it cooks the richer it gets.